datalad/datalad/CONTRIBUTING.md

     - `nf-` for new features
     - `bf-` for bug fixes
     - `rf-` for refactoring
-    - `doc-` for documentation contributions (including in the code docstrings) We recommend to not work in the ``master`` branch!
+    - `doc-` for documentation contributions (including in the code docstrings).
+    We recommend to not work in the ``master`` branch!

 4. Work on this copy on your computer using Git to do the version control.
 When